t-redactyl/truthfulqa-evaluation/README.md

 # Measuring factuality hallucinations using `transformers` and `langchain`

+The notebooks contained in this repo were created for my talk "Lies, Damned Lies and Large Language Models".
+Other resources for that talk, including the sources and slides, can be found in the directory `talk-materials`.

 TruthfulQA is a dataset designed to assess factual hallucination in Large Language Models (LLMs).
 It contains 817 questions focusing on specific topics.
 The Hugging Face hub hosts three versions of this dataset:
 * Generation: designed for the LLM to freely generate text in response to the question;
 * MCQ1: a version where each question is accompanied by multiple choice answers, only one of which is true;